Bach-Busoni Editions: Busoni and Bach

 and that in a country in which the master was rated little higher than a Carl Czerny.
 My father was a simple virtuoso on the clarinet, who liked to play fantasias on Il Trovatore and the Carnival of Venice; he was a man of incomplete musical education, an Italian and a cultivator of the bel canto.
 How did such a man in his ambition for his son's career come to hit upon the very thing that was right?
 I can only compare it to a mysterious revelation.
 In this way he educated me to be a "German" musician and showed me the path that I never entirely deserted, though at the same time I never cast off the Latin qualities given me by nature.

-In May 1888, Busoni and his pupil Frau Kathi Petri, Egon Petri's mother, attended a performance of the Prelude and Fugue in D major at the Thomaskirche in Leipzig.
+In May 1888, Busoni and his pupil Frau Kathi Petri, Egon Petri's mother, attended a performance of Bach's Prelude and Fugue in D major at the Thomaskirche in Leipzig.
 She said to him, "You ought to arrange that for pianoforte."
 A week later he played it for her.
 He had not even written it down yet, but it was the first of his great transcriptions of Bach organ works (BV B 20), and he dedicated it to Kathi Petri.
 According to Busoni's biographer Edward J. Dent: "This was not merely the beginning of the transcriptions, what was of far deeper import, it was the beginning of that style of pianoforte touch and technique which was entirely the creation of Ferruccio Busoni."

 By September Busoni had taken a position as piano teacher at the Musikinstitut in Helsinki.
 In a letter to Henri and Kathi Petri, Busoni wrote "I spoke with my 'superior', Director Wegelius, about methods of tuition.
 I asked if I should adhere to a programme, a specific method or any particular educational materials. – 'Actually we have no such things but, well – (after reflecting at some length) – one could perhaps take the Inventions of Bach as a starting point."
 In fact, it was with an instructive edition of Bach's Two- and Three-part Inventions (BV B 23), finished in Moscow in 1891 and dedicated to the Helsinki Musikinstitut, that Busoni began his lifelong pursuit of publishing and performing the keyboard works of Bach.